AngusL/dotfiles/README.md

 dotfiles
 ========

 Environment and tool configuration files.

+Also required:
+* git-completion.bash
-Also required: Solarized Vim and dir_colors colorschemes, and git-completion.bash.
-Build screen from source for vertical split.
+* GNU Screen built from source for vertical split.